xpdAcq/xpdAcq/doc/cheat_sheet.rst

   run_calibration(exposure=60)

 .. note::
-  * this function will run a calibration shot.
+  * this function will run a calibration shot, for a short tutorial about calibration here :ref:`calib_manual`

   * default behavior assume **Ni** as the calibrant and default ``exposure`` time is 60 seconds.